wessenstam/NHT-EMEA/groupfoundation/foundation.rst

 .. figure:: images/11.png

-Download your desired AOS package from http://10.42.8.50/aos/.
+From within the Foundation VM console, download your desired AOS package from http://10.42.194.11/workshop_staging/nht/.

 By default, Foundation does not have any AOS or hypervisor images.
 To upload AOS or hypervisor files, click **Manage AOS Files**.